Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 But Diggs needed to know when — and when not — to unleash the hammer in the third quarter when he was called for unnecessary roughness on a late hit on DeAndre Hopkins on a pass that was nowhere close to being complete on a third-down play, giving Arizona a first down.

-Hopkins, averaging 95.7 yards per game, second in the NFL, was held to one catch for seven yards in the first half.
+Hopkins, averaging 95.7 yards per game, second in the NFL, was held to one catch for seven yards in the first half and finished with just 51 on eight.

-Tre Flowers, who had been playing better of late, had a tough night, especially when given a really tough matchup in Hopkins, notably missing a tackle in the third quarter that allowed Hopkins to turn a short pass into a 23-yard gain.
+Tre Flowers, who had been playing better of late, had some rough moments, especially when given a really tough matchup in Hopkins, notably missing a tackle in the third quarter that allowed Hopkins to turn a short pass into a 23-yard gain.

 It was hard to know for sure, but at first glance it appeared Jamal Adams blew the coverage that resulted in the easy touchdown pass to Chase Edmonds early in the fourth quarter.